haberdashPI/vscode-master-key/notes.md

 - make it possible to customize when the contextual palette shows up (or have it be hidden entirely unless a keybinding is pressed)

-- enable vim style command queue during the prefix (this will require changing `movePrefixActionsToSuffix` as well)

 - choose which modifiers to default to in the visual documentation based on modifier frequency